joelsalt/Make-America-Safe-Again/README.md

 A Crowd-sourced security software that provides protective eyes on everything from the border to store shrink.

 Made by:
-Shedlon Pasciak
+Shedlon Pasciak,
-Brendan Tackney
+Brendan Tackney,
-Austin Lubetkin
+Austin Lubetkin, and
 Joel Milligan

 ## Inspiration